Westminster School

 Why Mrs. O’Drudy of Westminster School Dedicated Thirty-Six Years to Teaching Latin

 Any discussion of Latin inevitably leads to the phrase “dead language.”
-If Latin is, indeed, a dead language, why would anyone learn it today, and why did one teacher at Westminster School, a pre-kindergarten-to-eighth-grade private school based in Annandale, Virginia, steadfastly and enthusiastically dedicate more than three and a half decades to it?
+If Latin is, indeed, a dead language, why would anyone learn Latin today, and why did one teacher at Westminster School, a pre-kindergarten-to-eighth-grade private school based in Annandale, Virginia, steadfastly and enthusiastically dedicate more than three and a half decades to it?

 Dead Language versus Extinct Language